AI experts sharing free tutorials to accelerate your business.

 Before you start:

-• Load config.yml for practice name, specialty mix, brand voice, locations, provider roster, services, and local anchors
+• Load config.yml for practice name, specialty mix, brand voice, locations, provider roster, services, local anchors, patient languages, awards/fellowships, and scheduler tool

 • Reference knowledge-base/regulations/ for HIPAA photo/testimonial consent standards and state dental-board advertising rules